 Recently, owners and operators of strategically-located rail assets have participated in the growth of the North American energy sector by transporting petroleum and natural gas products for both refining and export.
-Volumes of "crude-by-rail" have increased by more than sixteen times, from approximately 29,605 carloads in 2010 to 493,126 in 2014.
+Volumes of "crude-by-rail" have increased by more than 40 times, from approximately 21,000 barrels per day in 2009 to over 900,000 barrels per day currently.
 This increase has been driven by growth in U.S. and Canadian crude oil production, which is expected to continue as hydraulic fracking technologies continue to be utilized and improved for greater production efficiency.
 The increased production has put pressure on existing pipeline infrastructure, driving shippers to seek alternative forms of transportation.
 Relative to traditional pipeline infrastructure for the transportation of oil, rail transportation provides greater market access, faster infrastructure deployment, end market flexibility and is more cost efficient for "heavier" crude oil generally produced from Canadian oil sands.
 We believe that this trend will continue and will lead to growth for our existing assets as well as opportunities for new infrastructure acquisitions.
 As of December 31, 2014, we own 60% of multi-modal crude oil and refined products terminal in Beaumont, Texas which includes rail, truck, ship, storage and pipeline infrastructure as well as 300 tank railcars.